Will3577/Cell_Segmentation_Project/README.md

 - [x] 7.
 Write function to extract contours of cells from mask
 - [x] 8.
 Write function to calculate the average displacement of all cells between two masks
 - [x] 9.
 Write function to convert mask to object instances image(Similar to images in TRA folder, each cell have a unique label)
 - [x] 10.
+Write function to evaluate the predicted mask and ground truth mask
+- [x] 11.
 Write function to combine sequence of images into .gif for better visualization

 ### Visualization
 Input Image                | Predicted Mask